 The competition will be two days long with six hours of competition per day (12 hours total).
-The competition will be broken into several modules to be completed and submitted every three hours.
+The competition will be broken into four modules to be completed and submitted every three hours.
+Once the three-hour period for a module is over, a competitor cannot make any further changes.

-- 2.4 Skills and Knowledge to be tested.
+2.4 Skills and Knowledge to be tested.

 - Graphics for the web9

 - Web design principles9

 - HTML9

 - CSS9

 - Programming using JavaScript, jQuery9

-- Server-side programming in a Web Server environment ^{7,9}
+- Server-side programming (e.g. PHP) in a Web Server environment^{7,9}

+- Use of JSON and RESTful APIs9

-- Managing web sites and web applications on a remote server ^{7,9}
+- Managing web sites and web applications on a remote server^{7,9}

-Skills for Success 7Problem Solving, 9Digital
+Skills for Success - 7Problem Solving, 9Digital